Let’s get you startedSign in or create an account to view your personalized quotes.

 OCHO’s defining difference is its OCHO Pay product, which provides zero-interest loans to help drivers cover the cost of a down payment.

 Auto insurance companies typically either charge drivers a down payment to start a policy or require the first month’s payment up front.
 These down payments can vary significantly among drivers and from company to company, as many factors affect car insurance quotes.
-Drivers with poor credit or multiple violations on their driving records may face very large down payments.
+Drivers with poor credit history or multiple violations on their driving records may face very large down payments.

 OCHO offers two policy types: OCHO Plus and OCHO Plus with Comp & Collision.
-OCHO Plus is the agency’s basic insurance package, and it includes liability coverage, uninsured motorist coverage, and medical payments coverage.
-The Comp & Collision package adds comprehensive and collision coverages.[2]
+OCHO Plus is the agency’s basic insurance package, and it includes bodily injury and property damage liability coverage, uninsured motorist coverage, and medical payments coverage.

 OCHO pros and cons